HichamAl/SQL-injection-ctf/README.md

-2. open up a terminal.
+2. after you opened the repository you need to open up a terminal.
 <img width="834" alt="Screenshot 2023-04-24 at 19 40 30" src="https://user-images.githubusercontent.com/104017860/234074450-be2934b6-090f-47ec-8cc4-8003a48699d9.png">